phantomaton-ai/draculescu/CHARACTERS.md

 **Image Prompt:**
 *   `A gaunt, unnaturally tall man with an almost skeletal frame.
 Completely bald, smooth scalp with a faint sheen.
 Deathly pale, almost translucent skin with intricate blue veins prominent on temples and hands, appearing waxy.
 Deep-set, piercing black-brown eyes behind thick, tarnished brass-rimmed circular spectacles.
 Wears a floor-length, collarless overcoat of textured, almost black wool with subtle, ancient-script-like stitching patterns on cuffs and hem.
 High-collared, black ecclesiastical-style tunic with tight, buttoned cuffs.
 Polished, heavy leather boots.
 Grim and austere expression.`
     ![Count Draculescu (Indoor Attire)](./count-draculescu-indoor.png)
 *   `A gaunt, unnaturally tall man.
 Wears a floor-length, collarless overcoat of dark, textured wool with subtle stitching.
-His face is completely obscured by a black, worn leather plague doctor's mask with a long bird-like beak and glass eye-lenses.
+His face is completely obscured by a black, worn leather plague doctor's mask with a long bird-like beak and glass eye-lenses as well as a brown leather hood.
 He wears a black, narrow-brimmed, high-capped round-topped capotain hat decorated with a raven's feather held by a gold demonic dragon insignia.
 Thick, dark leather gloves.
 Polished, heavy leather boots.
 Full-body covering, ominous presence.`
     ![Count Draculescu (Daytime Attire)](./count-draculescu-daytime.png)

 **Personality & Motivations:**
 Draculescu is cold, intimidating, and ruthlessly methodical.
 He is devoid of superficial charm, operating purely on a detached, predatory logic that can often be mistaken for solemn benevolence.
 He views humanity primarily as a resource, but with a peculiar, ancient weariness, as if burdened by an eons-long duty.
 His actions are driven by a primal need for sustenance, yet cloaked in the guise of a detached healer.
 His methods, while effective, derive from eldritch traditions of vital essence transference and forgotten alchemical principles, appearing monstrous to modern sensibilities.
 He is a creature of deep, ancient truths confronting a modern, constructed reality.

-## Argo (Draculescu's Dog)
+## Arghol (Draculescu's Dog)

 **Visual Description:**
 *   A creature of unsettling beauty and decrepitude: a gaunt, wiry greyhound, strikingly tall but alarmingly thin, with prominent ribs and hip bones pushing against his hide.